 Image Formats and Sizes¶

 - Wildbook accepts photographs in a variety of formats, including .jpg, .jpeg, .png, and .bmp.
-(Note: *.tiff** format is not supported)*
+(Note: Raw image formats are not supported)

 - Avoid using photographs of more than 1600px and less than 480px.

 - When running detection and identification, photographs smaller than 480px are sized up, which may cause blurriness.